rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 for this scenario is shared corporate infrastructure where malicious actions are not expected but a clean separation of the tenants is still required.
 A couple different multitenant models could be considered.
-1. A single mesh with multiple applications one for each tenant on the mesh.
-The admin gets control and visibility mesh wide and across all applications.
-While the tenant only gets control of his/her specific application.
+1. A single mesh with multiple applications, one for each tenant on the mesh.
+The admin gets control and visibility mesh wide and across all applications, while the tenant only gets control of a specific application.
-1. A single Istio control plane with multiple meshes (one per tenant) under that control plane.
-The admin gets control and visibility across the entire Istio control plane.
-While the tenant only gets control of his/her specific mesh.
+1. A single Istio control plane with multiple meshes, one mesh per tenant.
+The admin gets control and visibility across the entire Istio control plane and all meshes, while the tenant only gets control of a specific mesh.
-1. A single Kubernetes control plane but multiple Istio control planes one per tenant.
-The admin gets control and visibility across all the Istio control planes.
-While the tenant only gets control of his/her specific Istio instance.
+1. A single Kubernetes control plane with multiple Istio control planes, one per tenant.
+The admin gets control and visibility across all the Istio control planes, while the tenant only gets control of a specific Istio instance.
-1. A single cloud environment (admin controlled) – but multiple kubernetes control planes (tenant controlled)
+1. A single cloud environment (admin controlled), but multiple kubernetes control planes (tenant controlled).

 The fourth model doesn’t satisfy most use cases, as most administrators prefer a common kubernetes control plane with which they provide as a PaaS to their tenants.